Megha849/HygieiaDocs/pages/product1/select_dashboard.md

 ## Select Your Dashboard

-Once you login to the Hygieia dashboard, you can view the existing dashboards categorized as follows:
+Once you log in to the Hygieia dashboard, you can view the existing dashboards categorized as follows:
 - All dashboards tab
 - Team dashboard tab
 - Product dashboard tab

-To find a particular dashboard, filter the list by entering all or part of the dashboard name in the 'Search' field.
+To find a dashboard, filter the list by entering all or part of the dashboard name in the 'Search' field.

 #### All Dashboards Tab